Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-defining-inhibition-induction-processes.md

 Note that substrate protection can only be modeled by specifying a reversible inhibition process for the substrate (enter a Ki value).

 {% hint style="note" %}
-Given the variability and uncertainity associated with experimental determination of enzyme turnover rates, a sensitivity analysis for the enzyme half life should be considered in the modeling approach.
+Given the variability and uncertainty associated with experimental determination of enzyme turnover rates, a sensitivity analysis for the enzyme half life should be considered in the modeling approach.
 {% endhint %}

 {% hint style="note" %}